-I say what bullshit nonsense, sure you might get a bit more sediment into your final brew but the end brew is a much fuller bodied cup of coffee.
-Because you aren't using a paper filter means there is no paper waste, but not only that, because of the more porous metal filter found in the French Press much more of the coffee bean's essential (healthy) oils go directly into your coffee cup delivering much more flavor which is often often lost when using paper coffee filters on other coffee makers.
+I say what nonsense, sure you might get a bit more sediment passing through into your cup, but the end brew is a much fuller bodied cup of coffee.
+Plus, you aren't using paper filters which means that there is no paper waste.
+Not only that, because of the more porous metal filter found in the French Press much more of the coffee bean's essential (healthy) oils go directly into your coffee cup delivering much more flavor which is lost when using paper coffee filters found on other coffee makers.

-The French Press is one of the most classic methods of brewing coffee, and if you do it right, it can produce a great cup.
-Like I said if you love a strong coffee using the French Press coffee maker is the only way to go.
+The French Press is really a classic method of brewing coffee, and if done it right, it can produce a great cup.
+Like I said above if you love strong coffee, you'll love using the French Press coffee maker.

-I’m guessing that if you are reading this you either own a French Press and are looking for a new replacement or you have never owned a French Press coffee maker before and are looking to buy one (you’re a French Press virgin).
+I’m guessing that if you are reading this, you either own a French Press and you're looking for a new replacement, or you have never owned a French Press coffee maker before and you're looking to buy one (you’re a French Press virgin).

-Well in this article I have handpicked some of the French Press coffee pots that I have used in the past or actually own now that are suitable for the newbies to coffee presses and those that are seasoned pros.
-So sit back, grab a large cup of coffee and let’s take a look.
+Well in this article I have handpicked some of the French Press coffee pots that I have used in the past, or I own now.
+The coffee presses are suitable for both newbies and those that are seasoned pros.
+So sit back, grab a large cup of coffee and let’s take a look at my handpicked favorites.

-The French Press has many names depending on what part of the globe you are drinking your coffee.
+The French Press has many names depending on which part of the globe you're drinking your coffee.
 Some call it a cafetière others call it a coffee plunger, coffee press, or simply a press pot.
-Whatever you call it the French Presses typically all look the same and operate in the same fashion. (check out my article and amateurish video on How to Use a French Press Coffee Maker for french press coffee instructions)
+Whatever you want to call it the French Presses typically all look the same and operate in the same fashion.

 These are my top rated French Presses of 2017